Standing Rules for the Operation of the National Debate Tournament

 -brief lack of clarity due to mitigating circumstances or without an attempt to inform the participant that clarity is insufficient.

-- The individual judge in a round shall make his or her own judgment on the basis of materials available to him or her at the time.
-If he or she determines that distortion and/or falsification has occurred, he or she shall award the offending team a loss and award zero speaker points to the offending speaker(s).
+a.
+The individual judge in a round shall make their own judgment on the basis of materials available to them at the time.
+If they determine that distortion and/or falsification has occurred, they shall award the offending team a loss and award zero speaker points to the offending speaker(s).
 In situations where both teams have violated the evidence integrity standards, both teams may receive a loss.